BrettJSettle/pyFLIKA/README.md

-# NOTE
+## NOTE!!
 This program is no longer developed and has been superceeded by the more general image processing program Flika (https://github.com/flika-org/flika) and its detect puff plugin (https://github.com/kyleellefsen/detect_puffs).

 # pyFLIKA
 An algorithm for automated detection, localization and measurement of local calcium signals from camera-based imaging